 It was D-day for the Olumo rock trip -one I anticipated and was eager to go to ever since.
 The opportunity came and I jumped on it gladly.
 However, that very day I woke up feeling like a log of wood.
 I hit my snooze button thrice and on the fourth touch, I got up when I remembered that the Olumo rock trip was not free, it was a paid trip, ding!
 So would I sacrifice my sweet sleep for a day at the beautiful edifice?
-Definitely not.
+Definitely yes.
 I wondered why of all the days the sleep was not as sweet that very day.

 After my usual morning routine, I hit the road dressed in sleeveless black top tucked in Ankara trousers on rubber Gladiator heels.
 Trust me, I went prepared with my knapsack.
 Inside it, was my face cap and sunglasses to protect me from the ranging sunrays, a bottle of water, and a book to read if bored, my earphones of course, my music playlist, my phone, a note book and handkerchief.

 We were to take off after church service from the church premises.
 I could tell it was going to be a good day, first all, I slept well then I bumped into a long time schoolmate that morning, for me that was a good omen and it sure was.

 I think the excitement of going to Olumo rock robbed my concentration of the church sermon.
 Immediately after service, I rushed to meet with other people going on the trip.
 As usual we didn't leave at the 'appointed time'.
 We fell for the 'Nigerian time plague' because logistics and planning was still ongoing.
 Finally, we left for Olumo rock.